grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 ## Pre-install, pre-upgrade validation

-Before every install or upgrade, the chart deploys a Pod with the Grafana Agent and a ConfigMap with the generated configurations.
+Before every install or upgrade, the chart deploys a Pod with Grafana Alloy and a ConfigMap with the generated configurations.
 The Pod inspects the configuration files, and validates their syntax and some internal structure.
 If the configuration is found to be invalid, the install or upgrade is stopped.